Virtual-Domain-driven-design/domain-driven-design-heuristics/submit.md

 This sites works with jekyll on a github repo netlify.
 You can fork the github repo [here](https://github.com/Baasie/domain-driven-design-heuristics) and create a pull request of your own heuristics.

-You can a add your own heuristics as a markdown file under the directory /heuristics and then the heuristic you want to submit.
+You can a add your own heuristics as a markdown file under the respective _XXXX-heuristics directory.

+Now we know not everyone used github so alterntivly you can send your heuristic in an email to submit@dddheuristic.com.

+Use the following template when filling in your heuristic:

 ## Template